Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 This will show a splash screen, a few warnings related to additional packages not being installed (which you can ignore), and a list of predefined multiparticles such the proton.
 You will then see a command prompt.
 Two useful commands are `help`, to list all possible commands, or `tutorial`, which gives an interactive walk through of how to generate events.

 We will first need to specify the model we want to use.
-This specifies the particles considered and their interactions, and is implemented in UFO format.
+This specifies the particles considered and their interactions, and is implemented in Universal Feynrules Output (or UFO) format.
+A list of many models can be found at this link [Model Database](https://feynrules.irmp.ucl.ac.be/wiki/ModelDatabaseMainPage)
-We can then display the particle content of the model with this command:
+We can display the particle content of the model with this command:
 ```
 import model sm
 display multiparticles